-Figs. 9 to 11 show the distributions of the reconstructed events in the signal and control samples, together with the prediction from the pre-fit and post-fit MC.
-Overall, the fit is able to reproduce the observed distributions, with a p-value greater than 10% for all the TKI variable fits, and is qualified to have a good data-MC agreement in the presence of statistical fluctuations.
+Figures 9-11 show the distributions of the reconstructed events in the signal and control samples, together with the prediction from the prefit and postfit MC predictions.
+Overall, the fit is able to reproduce the observed distributions, with a p value greater than 10% for all the TKI variable fits, and is qualified to have a good data-MC agreement in the presence of statistical fluctuations.
 All nuisance parameters are fitted within their prior uncertainties.
 The normalization difference in control samples before the fit is well covered by the nuisance parameters, mostly through the CC-other normalization parameters.
-In the signal sample, there are few bins of reconstructed $p{\rm p}$ where the post-fit $\chi^2{\rm stat}$ is worse than the pre-fit one.
+In the signal sample, there are few bins of reconstructed $p{\rm p}$ where the postfit χ^2{stat} is worse than the prefit one.
 This indicates there might not be enough freedom in the shape of the signal particle kinematics.
 However, from the mock data studies, it is concluded that the potential bias is much smaller than the statistical uncertainty and has little impact on this analysis.

-Fig. 12 estimates the uncertainties of the cross sections as a function of the TKI variables, together with the correlation between bins.
+Figure 12 estimates the uncertainties of the cross sections as a function of the TKI variables, together with the correlation between bins.
 Contributions from each kind of systematic uncertainties are estimated by running the fit with only the relevant nuisance parameters.
 As expected, the statistical error is much larger than the individual or combined systematic uncertainties.
 The largest systematic uncertainties are those related to the neutrino interaction model, which affect both the signal selection efficiency and background estimation.
 The bin-by-bin correlation in $\delta \alpha_T$ is larger than that in δp{TT} and p_N because the cross section on hydrogen is uniform across all bins of $\delta \alpha_T$.